 The Government confirmed a £1bn loan guarantee to fund the scheme and Transport for London (TfL)’s formal planning application under the Transport and Works Act was approved by the Secretary of State for Transport in November 2014.
-TfL appointed the joint venture Ferrovial Agroman Laing O’Rourke (FLO) to design and build the NLE, and construction is planned to start in early 2015.
+TfL appointed the joint venture Ferrovial Agroman Laing O’Rourke (FLO) to design and build the NLE, and construction started in early 2015.
 The new stations are due to be operational by 2020.
 The loan will be repaid through a levy on the area’s development sites and through future growth in business rates revenue.

 The NLE will support around 1,000 jobs and 50 apprenticeships and opportunities will be co-ordinated with Nine Elms on the South Bank’s local jobs brokerages.